ChorusOne/nebula/README.md

 -   The test suite in `src/cluster/integration_tests.rs` creates an in-memory cluster of multiple Raft nodes.
 -   The network connection to the CometBFT validator is mocked.
 -   The tests simulate failures by shutting down nodes, transferring leadership, and sending duplicate or out-of-order requests.
-Some of the test cases include:
-    -   `double_sign_prevention_after_leadership_change`: Directly validates the failure scenario described above.
-    -   `no_replicate_acks`: Confirms that signing fails if a leader cannot form a quorum, which is the correct safe behavior.
-    -   `new_leader_signing`: Ensures that a newly elected leader correctly loads state and can proceed with signing *new* blocks.

 ### Current Limitations